instructor-ai/instructor/docs/blog/posts/write-code-to-refactor.md

 There are two main problems here

-- We're introducing a strange side effect that `format_data` doesn't reflect
+1. We're introducing a strange side effect that `format_data` doesn't reflect

-- We're mutating state, which makes it difficult to debug issues when our logic gets more complicated
+2. We're mutating state, which makes it difficult to debug issues when our logic gets more complicated

 A better way to write this logic would include splitting up the saving of data and the formatting of data into two separate functions.
 That way our functions closely reflect the actual actions that are being performed.
-We'd also try to minimize the mutation of state, as seen below.
+We'd also try to minimize the mutation of state so that it's easier to trace errors when they happen

 ```python
 def format_data(data):